3. We are pro-life.

 But if you have younger kids, you have a golden opportunity.
 Begin conversations during a phase when they aren’t self-conscious and embarrassed.
 Start small in age-appropriate ways.
 Leave plenty of room for questions and honest talk.
 And don’t stop talking!
 Just keep it going.
 Check in regularly.
 Ask questions about what kids hear.
 Find out if they have questions to ask you.
 If you’re feeling especially awkward, talk in the car.
 Then you don’t have to look each other in the face.

 As Christian parents, we want to disciple our kids and lead them in the ways of God.
-We can’t fool ourselves into thinking that sex education isn’t a huge part of discipleship.
+We can’t fool ourselves into thinking that Christian sex education isn’t a huge part of discipleship.
 Sexual sin is dangerous and rampant, and it always has been.
 We can’t help our kids deal with the incredible pull of sexual desire unless we talk about it.
 Will it feel awkward?
 Maybe, at first.
-But, it’s nothing we can’t handle with God’s help.
+But it’s nothing we can’t handle with God’s help.

 Sex shouldn’t be a dirty word in our homes.
 If we want kids to think biblically about sex and their worth, we must implement Christian sex education.
 Just start with one conversation at a time.